-- ML Model Accuracy: The model accuracy of the global ML model, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.NOTE: The detail reasons in the cause code are up to stage 3.
+- ML Model Accuracy: The model accuracy of the global ML model, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.

+- Status report of FL training: Accuracy of local model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension, etc.), which are generated by the FL Client NWDAF during FL procedure.

+- Delay Event Notification: this parameter indicates that NWDAF is not able to complete the training of the interim local ML model within the maximum response time provided by the consumer, with cause code (e.g. local ML model training failure, more time necessary for local ML model training, etc.).

+NOTE: The detail reasons in the cause code are up to stage 3.

 Outputs, Required: Operation execution result indication.